devmarkusb/util/README.md

 ### todos

 * any `//todo` comment in code
-* use concepts, but don't merge as long as Android build needs old compiler
+* use concepts, but don't merge or omit compile guards as long as Android build needs old compiler
+* provide callback option for assert macros
+* provide stacktrace for throwing assert